 Lizzie Thynne was born in London where she grew up in suburbia.
 She originally studied in English and Related Literature at York University, where her extra-curricular dramas included an appearance as ‘Madame’ in her own production of Genet’s The Maids.
 Theatre was her first love.
 She spent a year living in Florence, teaching English language and travelled between the UK and Italy for a few years.
 She did an MA and PhD research in English Renaissance Literature at Sussex University.
 Her entry into film was as Education Officer at the Tyneside Cinema in 1988 where she devised courses and events around the cinema programme, including for the first UK Lesbian and Gay Film festival.
 After studying study film and television production as a post-graduate at Bristol (1990 – 91), she worked on both factual and drama projects for television.
 She began making her own films, After the Revolution (1994). and Child of Mine (1996), for Channel Four’s ground-breaking series Out on Tuesday and Out.
 Since then her work has often focused on how personal narratives are connected to wider political, social and legal changes.

-Her new film On the Border was completed in 2012.
+Her documentary On the Border was completed in 2012.
 It is a daughter’s exploration of her Finnish family’s history prompted by the letters, objects, and photographs left in her mother’s apartment.

 In 2011 – 13 she produced 10 shorts about women involved in the Women’s Liberation Movement for the major life story project, Sisterhood and After, funded by the Leverhulme Trust.
 These will be archived with the oral histories at the British Library, project partner along with the Women’s Library.